DEFRA/software-development-standards/docs/processes/github_access.md

 As an organisation owner you are responsible for

-- setting the standards and processes for access control in the organisation
+- setting the standards and processes for access control in your organisation
 - removing dormant users from your organisation
+- informing enterprise owners of any dormant users who still require access
 - ensuring that people that will want to join your organisation know who you are and how to contact you